SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 - Deterministic: identical input produces identical output
 - High precision: extracted entities are expected to be correct
 - Span-aligned: all entities map to original character offsets
-- Schema-constrained: limited strictly to the four predefined entity types
+- Schema-constrained: limited strictly to the three predefined entity types

 Rule design prioritises prototypical ICU expressions and clear lexical patterns, favouring precision over recall.
 It does not attempt to capture all linguistic variation or achieve exhaustive coverage.
 Instead, it extracts representative, high-confidence instances of each entity type, forming a reliable baseline for comparison with transformer-based methods.